Planning an adventure is one of my favorite past times.

 - Make sure you do a little research on your pins.
 During my most recent Europe trip planner for Scotland, I’ve seen some amazing images of the Fairy Pools on Skye, all lined with purple trees.
 If you look a little harder you will find the same image, without the photoshopping with lush green trees… of a river in New Zealand.

 - A great place to start are those pins that show “top ten places to visit” or “ secret locations in”.
 Check out the articles linked to these pins then look further into the locations that spike your interest.

-- Make sue you scroll down after clicking on a pin, you can discover some great finds in the “related pins” section.
+- Make sure you scroll down after clicking on a pin, you can discover some great finds in the “related pins” section.

 - You can pin directly from websites to your board when researching with the Pinterest browser button.
 I used to have lots of tabs open on my laptop or scraps of paper floating around my home with websites written down.
 Now I can just click on the pin I saved and read the article when I am ready.

-- Remember Pins are linked to articles usually.
+- Remember Pins are linked to articles.
 Take the time to read the ones that interest you and you will probably learn new things about your destination.

-- Use Pinterest to plan your whole trip from where to find great flight deals or how to pack your luggage for the trip
+- Use Pinterest as a trip organiser, from where to find great flight deals or how to pack your luggage for the trip

 Pinterest Accounts/boards we love

-Top Tips for using Instagram as a research tool
+Top Tips for using Instagram to plan your trip

 - Use the search function on your Instagram account.
 Each tab can help you in a different way.

 Here someone may use the #Iceland but show you a really cool spot to eat or hike or show you a place you have never heard of before from other searches.
-This is a great option to discover exciting new things about a destination.
+This is a great option when using Instagram as a travel planner to discover exciting new things about a destination